Turkish central bank faces interest rate dilemma as lira hit

 Erdogan has won three national elections in a row and appears still to enjoy broad support across Turkey; but it is not clear how June protests, and Erdogan's hardline declarations, will be reflected in next year's local polls.

-"The political authority would not favor a rate hike ahead of an upcoming election period," Besimoglu said.
+"The political authority would not favour a rate hike ahead of an upcoming election period," Besimoglu said.

 However, some market watchers said Erdogan's resistance to raising rates could be eased by more pragmatic voices in government such as Deputy Prime Minister Ali Babacan.